 Under normal circumstances, the seller will be required to pay a portion of the sales price to both the county the home was sold in and to the state of Michigan.

 The state transfer tax rate in Michigan is $3.75 for every $500 of property value, or 0.75% of the transferred property's value.

 In addition to the state tax, each individual county levies an additional transfer tax of $0.55 per $500.

 In counties with over two million residents, the current tax law allows the rate to increase to $0.75 per $500 (0.15%).
 However, even the largest county in Michigan is currently below that threshold, so the higher tax rate is not currently in use.

 In total, sellers (unless otherwise agreed upon) in Michigan pay 0.86% in transfer taxes.

 Can You Deduct Transfer Taxes?

 Unfortunately, unlike property taxes, the IRS does not allow you to deduct transfer taxes on your annual tax return.
-However, because homes appreciate and depreciate in value, you are able to apply regulations regarding capital gains tax to your advantage.
+However, they can help you with capital gains taxes.

 Real estate transactions can be confusing and intimidating events filled with tons of small print and legalese.
 Luckily, a qualified real estate agent can help walk you through the red tape and make the entire process a much simpler and pleasant experience.
 Whether you're buying or selling, finding a top-notch real estate is one of the most important pieces of the puzzle.

-If you’re buying a home, Clever Partner Agents can save you $1,000 through a home buyer rebate — no negotiation necessary.
-If you’re selling your home, Partner Agents will list your home for only $3,000 or 1% of the closing price.
+If you're selling your home, Partner Agents will list your home for only 1.5% of the closing price ($3,000 minimum).
+If you're buying a home, you may instead be eligible for Clever Cash Back, netting you a portion of the home's purchase price as a bonus check.
 To get in touch with a qualified local real estate agent, fill out our form and someone will contact you shortly.